Seyaji/adelante/readme.md

 This is a code generation tool to aid in the rapid prototyping of smart contracts built with solidity.

+See it in action at: https://adelante-test-app.vercel.app/

-As of version 1.1.5 you can:
+As of version 1.1.6 you can:
 - generate inline functions or extract them to their own files
 - generate inline components or extract them to their own files
 - use a combination of the two, e.g inline functions and extracted components